4 TIPS to Improve Search for Your Images

 Describing your images with words is especially important for artists and makers because search engines can only see words -- not images.

 Google also recommends that the image's file name should be real words (NOT NUMBERS).
-This principal is the same as covered in a previous post about website URL addresses: Avoid URL Mistakes I Have MADE.
+This principle is the same as covered in a previous post about website URL addresses: Avoid URL Mistakes I Have MADE.

 The image is called: b98-99a.gif